MaramAlossaimi/MaramAlossaimi/content/authors/admin/_index.md

 The class of Poisson algebras ${A}$ splits  into three  classes:   **I**, **II** and  **III**.
 Each of them splits further into subclasses.
 We are interested in the Poisson spectra, minimal Poisson ideals and maximal Poisson ideals of Poisson algebras ${A}$  in order to study some properties of their Poisson algebras, Poisson enveloping algebras and some simple finite dimensional Poisson  $A$-modules.
 The results, i.e. the containment of Poisson prime ideals for  Poisson algebras that belong to some subclasses are presented in diagrams.

-I finished my PhD’s degree and I am going back to teach at the University of Imam Mohammad Ibn Saud.